flaf/miscellaneous/puppet/modules/mcollective/README.md

 [here](https://docs.puppetlabs.com/mcollective/configure/server.html#collectives)
 for more details).
 The type of this parameter is an array of strings (the array can be empty).
-The default value of this parameter is `[ 'mcollective' ]` but this parameter is handled in the class:
+The default value of this parameter is `[ 'mcollective' ]` or, if present, the value of the `collectives` sub-entry of the hiera entry `mcollective`.
+This parameter is handled in the class:
 - if not already present, the string `'mcollective'` is automatically appended in the `collectives` parameter,
 - if not already present and if not undefined the value of `$::datacenter` is automatically appended in the `collectives` parameter.

+**warning :** be careful, the collectives used by the mcollective server must exist as exchanges in the middleware server.

 The `connector` parameter is the connector used by mcollective to connect to the middleware server.
 The authorized values are